 I can’t remember exactly which of his movies I saw first, although I suspect it was Green Card.
 I recently got to watch a few new ones, thanks to Amazon and Netflix.
 But what really started this resurgence of interest for me was reading that his son, Guillermo, passed away.
 I remember Guillermo vividly from Tous les Matins du Monde (All the Mornings of the World) and couldn’t believe that he had died.
 Then I saw that there was a movie starring both Gerard and Guillermo called A Loving Father, about a son who kidnaps his father in order to attempt a reconciliation and healing.
 I had to work up the courage to see that one and saved it till last…

-- The Return of Martin Guerre (1982)—I start with this one because it is truly a great, horribly powerful movie where his erotic, passionate love shines the hottest.
+1. The Return of Martin Guerre (1982)—I start with this one because it is truly a great, horribly powerful movie where his erotic, passionate love shines the hottest.
 It could be I actually saw this first and was deeply moved.
 I still can’t even write about it without getting emotional.
 That’s all I’m going to say.
 I don’t want to be a spoiler.

-- Green Card (1990)—His most famous film in America.
+2. Green Card (1990)—His most famous film in America.
 I just watched it for a third time with my middle child, who, yes, kept making fun of me for liking Gerard Depardieu.
 Suffice it to say…she liked it!

-- Camille Claudel (1988)—I am a sucker for any movie about a woman artist or writer.
+3. Camille Claudel (1988)—I am a sucker for any movie about a woman artist or writer.
 This was a good one.
 Depardieu plays Rodin, the sculptor and lover of Camille Claudel, who never quite got the recognition she deserved for the obvious female historic reasons.
 Worth watching.

-- Too Beautiful for You (1989)—A movie about a man who chooses to have an affair with a plain woman rather than stay loyal to his beautiful wife.
+4. Too Beautiful for You (1989)—A movie about a man who chooses to have an affair with a plain woman rather than stay loyal to his beautiful wife.
 Very slow, French, smart, and moody.
 What makes us love and desire someone?
 That is the question.

-- Cyrano de Bergerac (1990)—Classic fun, well done.
+5. Cyrano de Bergerac (1990)—Classic fun, well done.

-- Vatel (2000)—Fascinating, beautiful—like a living painting: Depardieu plays the steward for a prince planning a party for Louis the XIV.
+6. Vatel (2000)—Fascinating, beautiful—like a living painting: Depardieu plays the steward for a prince planning a party for Louis the XIV.
 Uma Thurman plays an interesting role.

-- Changing Times (2004)—One of my favorites, and the most French of the French movies.
+7. Changing Times (2004)—One of my favorites, and the most French of the French movies.
 He plays a man pining for his old lover, who is now married to a doctor.
 Very complicated, but when Catherine Deneuve is playing his old flame, what’s not to love?

-- Last Holiday (2006)—This just goes to show what a great actor he is, that he can star in a totally cheesy American movie starring Queen Latifah and—is that LL Cool J?
+8. Last Holiday (2006)—This just goes to show what a great actor he is, that he can star in a totally cheesy American movie starring Queen Latifah and—is that LL Cool J?
 Get out!—and make it feel worth it.
 I forced myself to watch this one just to see how bad it could get, and it wasn’t too bad.

-- My Father the Hero (1994)—This was the first one I watched with my 15-year-old.
+9. My Father the Hero (1994)—This was the first one I watched with my 15-year-old.
 Katherine Heigl plays his teenage daughter who wants him to pretend he’s her boyfriend/lover…crazy, stupid, French stuff.
 But please, wait until the end when you see who is on the other end of the phone!
 It made me cry with joy.

-- A Loving Father (2002)—A sad way to end a film festival, but what a treat to capture the real pain, sadness, and rage of a real parent-child relationship.
+10. A Loving Father (2002)—A sad way to end a film festival, but what a treat to capture the real pain, sadness, and rage of a real parent-child relationship.
 At the end of the day, even actors are human, and you can see how someone who has spent a lifetime playing other people can have a very hard time being real and being there for his family.

 When I look at this list, I realize one of the things I like about Depardieu is that he plays complicated people.
 He’s not like those American actors who either play an action hero or a goofball, or who get into characters for an Oscar attempt.
-You can see him approaching each role as if it’s who he is, for the love of it.
+You can see Gerard approaching each role as if it’s who he is, for the love of it.
 And that’s what makes me feel the love right back at him.